primus/primus/README.md

 #### spark.headers

-The `spark.headers` property contains contains the headers of either the request that started a handshake with the server or the headers of the actual real-time connection.
+The `spark.headers` property contains the headers of either the request that started a handshake with the server or the headers of the actual real-time connection.
 This depends on the module you are using.